ncatlab/nlab-content/pages/0/5/0/3/23050/content.md

 $$((R;S)\subseteq T)\Leftrightarrow (S\subseteq (R\backslash T))\Leftrightarrow (R\subseteq T / S)).$$

+###Lattice-ordered group

-* Any [[lattice ordered group]] gives a residuated lattice.
+Any [[lattice ordered group]] gives a residuated lattice.
 This is described in the entry on lattice ordered groups.
+It is noteworthy that in this context, the residuals are quotients and, in fact, the inverses in the group are residuals.

 ##Categorical interpretations of residuation